reputage/bluepea/docs/reference/api.md

 module that shows how to verify a signature.

-The request is made by sending an HTTP Get to ```/thing``` with a *did* query parameter whose value is the desired DID.
+The request for a Thing by querying the DID is made by sending an HTTP Get to ```/thing``` with a *did* query parameter whose value is the associated DID.
 This value needs to be URL encoded.

 A successful request will return status code 200.
 An unsuccessful request will return an error status code such as 404 Not Found.
 If successful the response includes a custom "Signature" header whose *signer* field value is the signature.